-If you’ve read about the Dark Night of the Soul and recognized yourself in that journey of unraveling and awakening, you might be wondering what’s actually happening beneath the surface.
+If you’ve read about the Dark Night of the Soul and recognized yourself in that journey, you might be wondering what’s actually happening beneath the surface.

-Here’s what I’ve discovered through my own journey and walking alongside others: what we call the “dark night of the soul” is really the dark night of the personality.
+Here’s what I’ve discovered through my own journey and walking alongside others: what we call the dark night of the soul is often the loosening of our identification with the personality we built to survive.

 William Meader, an esoteric philosophy teacher, calls our personality our “outer garment.”
-We develop this persona to survive as children—and it works beautifully for a while.
+We develop this persona as children to help us survive, and for a while, it works beautifully.

 But over time, these same personality patterns that once enabled us to navigate the world become increasingly rigid.
 They begin to suffocate the natural expansion of our soul.
 What once helped us survive starts limiting our growth and blocking deeper connection with others and what feels meaningful.